 Mr. Kraft, can you explain how your solar panels function and why it is considered a breakthrough?

 In general, manufacturers of solar cells produce flat plane solar panels.
 Their disadvantage is that their energy efficiency is limited to approximately 19%.
 There is a higher grade, we call them Tier 1, a high-efficiency panel.
 Those produce 21- 22%.
 Our panel produces 33%.
 A 50% higher output than Tier 1 and 100% higher than any common panel.

 Impressive numbers, but how is this possible?

-Why did no one came up with such technology before SolSuntech?
+Why did no one come up with such technology before SolSuntech?

 Solar energy is our future.
 At present, mankind has only made the first steps in uncovering the true potential of the Sun.
 This star gives us much more energy than the world consumes annually.
 Global researchers are working to bring the most efficient way to accumulate and convert sunlight into energy: however, SolSuntech, Inc has already invented such a method.

 If you're interested in writing for International Policy Digest - please send us an email via firstname.lastname@example.org